New Student Orientation for Fall Admits

 12:00 p.m.
 Lunch on your own

-1:15 p.m.
-Learn about campus health and safety resources, hear from current students about their experiences, and learn about what’s next after NSO.
+1:45 p.m.
+Learn about campus health and safety resources, how you can support your new Penn Stater, and learn about what’s next after NSO

-Staying overnight in an on-campus residence hall during NSO is an experience designed to help you make new friends, experience having a roommate, understand what is provided in a residence hall room, and learn how campus dining works.
+Staying overnight in an on-campus residence hall during NSO will help you make new friends, experience having a roommate, understand what is provided in a residence hall room, and learn how campus dining works.
 We strongly encourage all students to stay on campus for their NSO visit, but if you decide not to, you will be able to opt out when you make your reservation.
-If a student opts out of housing, they are responsible for the cost of their meals and securing off-campus accommodation while attending NSO.
-Students are expected to fully participate in all NSO programming, regardless of if they stay in a residence hall overnight.
+Students who opt-in will have LionCash funds added to their mobile id+ card to cover the cost of dinner on the first day of NSO and both breakfast and lunch on the second day of NSO.
+If you opt out of housing, you are responsible for the cost of your meals and securing off-campus accommodation while attending NSO.
+You are expected to fully participate in all NSO programming, regardless of whether you stay in a residence hall overnight.

 You’ll be able to indicate your preference when you make your reservation for NSO, and your reservation confirmation will include more details specific to your decision.